-The stomach is a large, bean-shaped, hollow muscular organ consisting of three regions:
+The stomach is a large, bean-shaped, hollow muscular organ consisting of four regions:

 (See also Overview of the Digestive System Overview of the Digestive System The digestive system, which extends from the mouth to the anus, is responsible for receiving food, breaking it down into nutrients (a process called digestion), absorbing the nutrients into... read more .)